• Skip to primary sidebar

 “A compelling account of how – and why – business has to be at the centre of addressing today’s most urgent and far-reaching issues.
 A book, and a theme, whose time has come.
 Never has the case for business to step up and help solve society’s challenges been greater.
 And rarely has it been better put than in this excellent account”

-Tom has 20 ten-minute conversations about different issues raised in The Company Citizen with former BBC journalist Linda Lewis.
+Tom has 20 ten-minute conversations about different issues raised in The Company Citizen with former BBC journalist Linda Lewis (audio).
+In this 2021 video Tom explains (to Manchester Alliance Business School) what being a Company Citizen is all about… (39 mins).

-Fair For You is a social enterprise dedicated to creating an ethical, responsible, supportive and fair alternative to the high cost exploitation of poorer people by the rent to own sector.
+Fair for You: The social enterprise Fair For You is a social enterprise dedicated to creating an ethical, responsible, supportive and fair alternative to the high cost exploitation of poorer people by the rent to own sector.
 It uses the tools of business to combat poverty.
-Tom is its co-founder, a non-exec director at the ethical lender, and chair of trustees at the charity that owns it.
+Tom is its co-founder, a non-exec director at the ethical lender, and chair of trustees at the charity that owns it (2015-2025).
 Fair for You, a Living Wage employer which started trading in 2016, expresses the values of Sector 4 Focus.

-…is the first theatre production by Fourth Sector Theatre. ( 53 minutes).
-It’s a black comedy about Brexit which enjoyed 5 sellout performances in London and Norwich in August 2018.
+Powerplay was the first theatre production by Fourth Sector Theatre.
+(53 minutes).
+It’s a black comedy about Brexit which enjoyed 5 sellout performances in London (Camden Festival) and Norwich in August 2018.
 There’s more about the play here.
-(In memoriam Clive Stubbs, who plays Charles King, died of coronavirus in 2020).
+In memoriam Clive Stubbs, who plays Charles King, died from Covid in 2020.

 Primary Sidebar